syl20bnr/spacemacs/doc/CONTRIBUTE.md

 ## Submitting a configuration layer

 Contributed configuration layers are stored in the `contrib` folder.
-If the layer is about a programming language or script then it must be added to `contrib/lang` folder.
+The `contrib` folder also contains categories prefixed with `!` to put your layers in.
+For example a layer for a language would go in the `contrib/!lang` folder.

 It is recommended to join a `README.md` file with your layer:
 - ideally this file should document the packages of your layer as well as